Why is Socializing Bernedoodle Puppies Important?

 Here at Walnut Valley Puppies, we believe raising happy, confident puppies starts long before they leave our home.
 One of the very important things a puppy needs in early life is socialization.

-In our experience, we have found that Bernedoodle puppies take much more time to get a good solid foundation with human interaction than do some other breeds.
+In our experience, we've found that Bernedoodle puppies take much more time to get a good, solid foundation with human interaction than some other breeds.
 We take that knowledge seriously and spend lots of time interacting with all the puppies in their tender, developing days.
 From the time our puppies are born until the day they go home, we are making sure each one gets lots of TLC in preparation for life.

 Why We Socialize Our Puppies